CarlKCarlK/range-set-blaze/docs/bench_map.md

 I evaluated:

-* `BTreeMap` and
-* `HashMap` from the standard library, and
+* `BTreeMap` and `HashMap` from the standard library, and
 * `rangemap`, the most popular crate that works with ranges in a tree.

 The `rangemap` crate, like this `range-set-blaze` crate, stores disjoint ranges in a `BTreeMap`.
 I eliminated crates that store overlapping ranges, a different data structure (for example, `iset`).

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
 None of the remaining crates offered set operations.
-(The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)
+(The inspirational `sorted-iter` does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.